ikko/sym/docs/guides/4_schedule_and_batch_processing_api_documentation.md

 ## `symb.core.batch_processing` Module

+> ⚠ _This module is under development and incomplete.
+Features may differ from what's written here.
+Should you use it, test comprehensively, especially before using `async batch` features_

 This module provides functions for processing batches of items asynchronously and synchronously, with support for parallel execution using threads or processes.
-_
-> ⚠ _This module is incomplete.
-Test it comprehensively, especially before using `async batch` features_

 ### Function: `a_process_batch`
 ```python